 Screeners are found at the beginning of a survey and determine if a respondent matches the characteristics of the desired target audience.
-Screeners may also be used to control for quotas to prevent oversampling.
+They are also often used to control for quotas and to prevent oversampling.

-- Survey invitations are targeted based data you provide in your member profile with us to increase eligibility rates.
+- Survey invitations are targeted based data you provide in your profile to increase eligibility rates.

 - Screeners are designed in accordance with our industry’s code of conduct, using best efforts to keep them as short as possible.

 - Data gathered from respondents that are screened out is not permitted in the study results.

 We follow a process which ensures studies are not only relevant to members but also align with the research objectives.
 Our goal is to limit bias, value your time and ensure high quality data for our clients.
 Typically, when we combine these factors it becomes difficult to include everyone within a study.

 What can you do to improve your experience with screeners?

 - Update your member profile often.
 There are times when data in a member’s profile is different than the answer they provided in the screener (e.g. a change in address or practice area).
 Updating your profile often will help us more closely identify your eligibility for a study.

 - Respond quickly to invitations.
 Market research studies always require a specific number of responses from certain practice areas, provinces, and so forth, therefore responding quickly to a survey invite will increase the likelihood that you will be able to participate.